 - Select the sequence into which you want to record events. - Make certain "play" is off and turn on step recording by pushing the record button. - Turn the Sequencer Rate knob until you are on the first step of the sequence, or select another step in the sequence if that's where you want to add events. - Now turn a knob you want to record.
-While turning the knob nothing will be recorded, but you monitor what is happening.
+While turning the knob nothing will be recorded, but you can monitor what is happing in the display.
+The MicroFreak will show you the step you are adding modulation to, the active modulation slot, the parameter and its modulation amount.
 Once you've found a knob position that you want to record, let go of the knob.
 MicroFreak will take a snapshot of the knob and store it with the step. - Turn the Sequence Rate knob to the next step and move the same knob to another position you want to record.
 Continue to do this until you've filled every step with a snapshot.